akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 ### View Cull List

-View cull list has the type name "ViewCullList" and performs cull checks for model bounding boxes against the view frustum.
+View cull list has the type name "ViewCullList" and performs cull checks for bounding boxes in nodes that derive from `dsSceneCullNode` against the view frustum.
 The data is ignored and may be omitted.

 ## Global Data